-My office hours will be held as indicated above; I shall be sending all registered students the data necessary to access office hours on Zoom.
-Office hours will not be recorded.
-The Canvas site for the course will contain, in Files, a copy of this syllabus, and the necessary handouts for success (see below).
-Students unfamiliar with Canvas might find the following useful: https://elearning.ufl.edu/keep-learning/
+My office hours will be held as indicated above, face-to-face and in my office.
+As indicated just above, the Canvas site for the course will contain, in Files, a copy of this syllabus, and the necessary handouts for success (see below).